trans-travel/trans-travel/us/ms.md

 are, thus far, fairly restricted and do not apply to most trans people traveling to Mississippi in most situations.

-Mississippi, if 2004 SB2753 is signed (it is not yet signed, as of May 6, 2024), would legally defines sex according to sex assigned at birth and restrict bathroom and changing room usage at publicly owned or operated educational facilities (this may include university hospitals and athletic facilities such as stadiums).
+Mississippi legally defines sex according to sex assigned at birth and restrict bathroom and changing room usage at publicly owned or operated educational facilities (this may include university hospitals and athletic facilities such as stadiums).
 Regardless of governor signature, and